niklas-ekstein/CurrencyConverter.RazorPages/README.md

 # CurrencyConverter.RazorPages

-A currency converter that can convert almost all currencies.
+A currency converter without reloading the page.